 Capturing the wildlife of Tanzania

-Audley traveller John Cornish travelled to Tanzania and Zanzibar in January this year.
-A keen wildlife photographer, John was particularly interested in capturing the abundance of wildlife found on safari in the Selous Game Reserve and Ruaha National Park.
+Audley traveler John Cornish traveled to Tanzania and Zanzibar in January this year.
+An avid wildlife photographer, John was particularly interested in capturing the abundance of wildlife found on safari in the Selous Game Reserve and Ruaha National Park.

-Some of John’s favourite photos from his trip
+Some of John’s favorite photos from his trip

 Selous Game Reserve

 Not only one of the largest reserves in Africa but also the world, the Selous (pronounced "Seloo") offers all the normal big game.
 You're likely to spot healthy numbers of lion, leopard, buffalo and the much rarer and endangered wild dog.

 The park is in the south east of Tanzania.
 To get there you'll fly direct to Dar es Salaam, from where you'll take a 30-45 minute light aircraft flight to the park.

 The lakes and channels of the Selous make it a popular place for boat trips.
 Floating quietly along on the water you'll have the opportunity to see crocodile, elephant, giraffe, various types of antelope and a myriad of birdlife.
 As well as game drives walking safaris are also permitted.